rkolbi/Simple_Sender/README.md

 - Requires a loaded, file-backed G-code job; bounds come from quick assessment / parser data.
 - Streaming loads are supported; if the leveled file is large, it may reload in streaming sample mode.
 - Auto-level is disabled for files that already end in `-AL` (load the original file to re-level).
-- You can open Auto-Level while disconnected to review settings; **Start Probe** stays disabled until connected, GRBL is ready, and no alarm is active.
+- You can open Auto-Level while disconnected to review settings; **Start Probe** and **Test Probe** stay disabled until connected, GRBL is ready, and no alarm is active.
 - Auto-Level can be disabled in App Settings > Experimental to keep the toolbar in Read Job mode.

 ### How it works